Hierarchical Kendall copulas: Properties and inference: Inference for hierarchical Kendall copulas

 \subsection{Model selection}

-In practical applications the clusters $(U_{m_{i-1}+1},...,U_{m_i}), i\in\{1,...,d\},$ have to be identified.
-In cases where they are not given from the data (e.g., industry sectors in financial data), common clustering techniques (see, e.g., \shortciteN{HastieTibshiraniFriedman2009}) can be used.
+In practical applications, the clusters $(U_{m_{i-1}+1},...,U_{m_i})^\prime,\ i\in\{1,...,d\},$ have to be identified.
+In cases where they are not given from the data (e.g., industry sectors in financial data; see Section \ref{sect:applic}), common clustering techniques (see, e.g., \shortciteN{HastieTibshiraniFriedman2009}) can be used.
 If a multi-level hierarchical Kendall copula is considered, hierarchical clustering methods may be particularly helpful.
-A discussion of appropriate measures of association between random vectors as needed for the cluster analysis can be found in \shortciteN{GrotheSchmidSchniedersSegers2011}.
+In hierarchical clustering, the use of an appropriate metric to measure the closeness between (groups of) variables is essential.
+Inspired by \citeN{Mantegna1999}, who uses the linear correlation coefficient, we propose to use the following metric between variables $j$ and $k$,